 Here are two reasons it’s important to take time off, despite the obvious ones:

 When you take a scheduled vacation, or plan a staycation, you get an opportunity too.
 You have the time to think about your life at work and contemplate your work-life balance.
 I always seem to have an epiphany or two when I'm vacationing.
 I figure out how to solve a problem, improve a relationship or how to be a more effective leader.
-Often things that weren't clear before become so when I take a vacation and unplug.
-You will likely have the same experience.
+Often things that weren't clear before become crystal clear when I take a vacation and have an afternoon cocktail in my hand.
+Chances are you will have the same experience.

 So, don’t delay.
 Submit your paid time off, and start planning your get away.
 Be sure to review the tips on how to successfully prepare for your vacation and make sure nothing falls through the cracks.